 Staff will determine supervision strategies that will be used during any proposed Out of School Activity such as the buddy system, visual contact, walkie talkies, group compositions, curfews, etc. The supervisor is responsible for providing the office staff with a written list of those attending the Out of School Activity prior to departure.
 Student attendance through a roll call should be taken before each stop and departure.
 There should also be a clear method of informing principals and parents of any emergencies or arrival delays at any hour of the day or night.
-Emergency contact information for each student must be in the possession of the supervisor in charge at all times, with a copy left for the viceprincipal or principal.
+Emergency contact information for each student must be in the possession of the supervisor in charge at all times, with a copy left for the vice-principal or principal.

 For Category 3, 4 and 5 Out of School Activities, schools will consider the composition of the group and ensure appropriate supervision for the excursion.
+Category 5 excursions must have sufficient supervisors in the event that a student is denied entry to another country, as it is expected that a staff member remains with the student until the student is safely in the care of their parent or guardian.